luiscruz/course_sustainableSE/src/Blogpost.md

 ## 6. Discussion

-Our results provide strong evidence that Microsoft Teams consumes more energy than Google Meet in browser-based desktop calls under controlled conditions.
+Our results provide strong evidence that Microsoft Teams consumes more energy than Google Meet during browser-based desktop calls under controlled conditions.
+We believe the primary reason for this energy gap lies in how the two applications are architected and delivered.

+Microsoft Teams is designed as a comprehensive collaboration platform rather than just a video conferencing tool.
+In addition to video calls, it integrates chat, file management, calendars, and team workspaces into a single environment.
+It relies heavily on React and state management systems to keep modules such as Chat, Teams, and Calendar synchronized in real time.
+While this architecture enables a rich, integrated user experience, it also introduces additional computational overhead.

+In contrast, Google Meet is a comparatively lightweight, browser-native service.
+It runs directly within an existing browser tab and is built around WebRTC — a standardized set of real-time communication APIs embedded in modern web browsers for audio and video streaming [1].
+Because Meet primarily focuses on delivering video conferencing rather than an extensive suite of collaboration tools, we expected it to consume less energy.
+Our results strongly support that expectation.

-The most important result is the 16–17% increase in total CPU energy consumption.
-Unlike a small percentage difference that can be statistically significant but negligible in practice, this magnitude is substantial.
-Given that video calls can last for hours and occur daily across millions of users, a 16% per-session difference will scale into a meaningful cumulative energy impact.
+The most important finding is the 16–17% increase in total CPU energy consumption observed in Microsoft Teams.
+This is not a marginal difference that is statistically significant yet practically negligible.
+Instead, this magnitude is substantial.
+Given that video calls often last for hours and occur daily across millions of users, a 16% per-session difference can scale into a meaningful cumulative energy impact.

-In the Mann–Whitney U test results for energy consumption and network reception, U = 0.0 indicates complete separation between distributions.
-In practical terms, every single Teams run consumed more energy than every Meet run.
+The Mann–Whitney U test further reinforces this conclusion.
+For both energy consumption and network reception, we obtained U = 0.0, indicating complete separation between the distributions.
+In practical terms, every single Teams run consumed more energy than every Meet run under our test conditions.
+This level of consistency strengthens the reliability of the findings.

-The energy difference is consistent with the architectural expectations.
+The energy difference aligns with architectural expectations.

-Teams showed:
+Prior research has shown that frontend framework complexity [2] and network load [3] are strong predictors of energy consumption.

-- Higher average CPU utilisation
-- Higher sustained power draw
-- Significantly higher incoming network traffic
+Teams demonstrated Higher average CPU utilization, Higher sustained power draw , higher incoming network traffic.

-The increased network traffic (over 50% more data received) suggests that Teams might use different encoding strategies, bitrate targets, or buffering mechanisms compared to Meet.
-Increased decoding workload and JavaScript processing overhead likely translate into a higher sustained CPU activity.
-However, we can observe that the outgoing traffic was slightly lower in Teams than Meet.
-This indicates that the primary workload difference lies in receiving and processing the video streams rather than transmitting them.
+Notably, Teams received over 50% more data than Meet.
+This suggests differences in encoding strategies, bitrate targets, or buffering mechanisms.
+Increased decoding workload and additional JavaScript processing overhead likely translate into higher sustained CPU activity.
+Interestingly, outgoing traffic was slightly lower in Teams than in Meet.
+This indicates that the primary workload difference lies in receiving and processing video streams rather than transmitting them.

-From a sustainable software engineering perspective, this finding highlights how architectural and frontend decisions can greatly impact the energy consumption.
-However, the relative difference may vary on other hardware or with real webcam feeds.
+From a sustainable software engineering perspective, these findings highlight how architectural and frontend design decisions can significantly influence energy consumption.
+While functionality and integration provide value to users, they also carry measurable environmental costs.
+However, it is important to acknowledge that the relative difference may vary across different hardware configurations or when using real webcam feeds instead of controlled test inputs.

 ---

-## 7. Conclusion
+## 7. Conclusion, Limitations and Future Work

 This study measured the energy cost of browser-based video calls on Google Meet and Microsoft Teams via EnergiBridge.